Kurt Suzuki - Signed to be the starter?

 Pitch Framing Data

 Does it matter that Suzuki is a poor at framing pitches?
 Perhaps he makes it up in working with pitchers and pitch selection.

-If a catcher has an impact on pitcher performance, how might it show up in the stats?
+If a catcher has an impact on pitcher performance, how might it show up in the stats.
 FIP uses the defense independent stats of strikeouts, walks and home runs.
 I am not sure how much a catcher might impact home runs, but if he impacts anything it will be strikeouts and walks.
 Suzuki's has worked for two clubs in each of the last two years.
 Add 2011 and there is a sample of over 12000 batters faced.
 How does he compare to the 12 other catchers who caught for Oakland or Washington in the last three years?

 Every year over the last three and on every team, pitchers who happen to be throwing to Suzuki strike out fewer batters and walk more batters.
 Small sample size?
 It is over 12000 batters.
-Maybe he has had teammates who are very good catchers?
+Maybe he has had teammates that are very good catchers?
 It was 12 different guys on two different teams.

-The Twins needed a backup catcher.
+The Twins needed a back up catcher.
 The free agent and trade market for catchers dried up quickly and only the catchers with poor framing numbers remained.
 Suzuki appears to be the best of what was left.
 Signing a veteran catcher to start in 40-50 games seemed a good move.
 Before spring training, Ryan has said he expects him to start.
 It seems the plan all along was to seek a starter.
 If that is the case, is Suzuki the right guy?